DirectRTX/Simple-Ad-Network/README.md

 ## Start Promoting Your Network!

+## Important Details About Payouts

+One of the top complaints about ad networks is publishers not getting paid out or having their earnings "adjusted" right before it's time to payout.
+Sometimes that happens due to chargebacks from advertisers, sometimes that happens because the networks are just scammers.
+You don't want to be one of those guys.
+They make a little money short term, but they'll never experience how much they could be earning by running a network the right way.

+You don't have to worry about getting paid ever.
+When DirectRTX sends a postback with revenue details, you're absolutely guaranteed that payment.
+So, you have no reason to not pay publishers.

+Additionally, you should be so excited to send payouts.
+Every time you send a payout, you're reminding the publisher that you exist and you reminding them that you always send payouts on time.
+That's one of the most important aspects to growing a network.

 ## Words of Encouragement...

 Getting an ad network popular isn't as easy as you'd think.
 It's absolutely worth it because there's a shitload of money you can make, but that doesn't mean it's easy and there will absolutely be times that you feel like giving up.